ICT4LT

 A hybrid approach, combining Web-based materials with offline materials, may often be desirable in order to overcome some of the shortcomings of the Web: see Section 4 (below), headed Hybrid systems and blended learning.
 Web-based CALL is particularly weak in the following areas:

-If you have problems accessing a website check that your ICT manager has downloaded the relevant plug-in onto the computer that you are currently using.
+If you have problems running animated sequences or video clips check that the relevant plug-in has been downloaded and installed on the computer that you are using.

-Finding materials on the Web and using search engines has already been covered in Section 4, Module 1.5, headed Search engines: How to find materials on the Web.
+Finding materials on the Web and using search engines is covered in Section 4, Module 1.5, headed Search engines: How to find materials on the Web.
 Any search on the Web requires the user to be online.
 This is because a search engine requires information stored on other computers in order to send the "results" back to your computer.

 Many websites allow users to search for specific information.
 Students can then work with certain search criteria to gain information that will form the basis of a communicative activity or writing activity.
 For example: